DuendeInexistente/Cirque/ShortStories/stars.md

  "Are you sure."
 At times yellow seemed to find it fit to draw a face on his circle plate, but not now.
 Now, it stared at her from the depths of it's own systems and machinations plain and unreadable.

  "Yes, lord yellow.
 Have you ever lied to you?"
+The heat from the pyre seemed so much hotter than usual tonight, blasting her like a furnance.

  "Is that a captious question."

 Lady Fireclay almost twitched, almost allowed a second of hesitation to wonder if this was a question or captious on it's own, but a lifetime of seeing her friend and confidante grow insane had taught her not to:

  "No, lord yellow."
 She said without a pause, turning the lighthouse's focal mirrors on their pivots.
 "It's not."

+Yellow looked at -she supposed- her horn and then at the mirrors, and started climber the brickwork up to the pyre.